mithun-prasad/MRS/README.md

 # Microsoft R for Data Science
-Training resources around Azure Machine Learning
+Training resources around Microsoft R for Data Science Course

 ## How to Use this Site